Hamilton Beach Keep Warm 2-Slice Review

 Our Analysis and Test Results

-Below we further discuss the Keep Warm's performance in our test comparison of the toasters in this review.
+Below we further discuss the Keep Warm's performance in our test comparison of the best toasters.

 Bread Toasting Quality

 The Keep Warm made decent toast in our test, albeit with some typical inconsistencies.
 It tended to toast the tops of slices a bit darker than the bottoms and brown one vertical crust much more than the other.
-It was also slightly inconsistent between cycles but nowhere close to the degree we observed in the CPT-420.
+It was also slightly inconsistent between cycles but nowhere close to the degree we observed in other models.
 The Keep Warm's toast also seemed to be a bit drier than toast from the other models we tested, not to a terrible degree, but enough that the toast felt just a tad too crunchy.
 The Keep Warm's score puts it right in the middle of a metric.

 Ease of Use

 The Keep Warm's controls are relatively easy to use, and all the mode buttons light up once pressed.
 The shade knob is a bit stiff and does not click into individual settings.
 The mode buttons can't engage until after the lever is pushed down and a cycle starts.
 This isn't a huge issue, but it is a little counterintuitive at first.
 The keep-warm function works well, but again can be tricky to figure out upon first use.
 Pushing the keep warm button after a cycle has started will retain the toast in the slot to keep it warm for three minutes after the process has finished, beeping loudly every minute to remind you that it's ready.
 This is a nice feature for people who are constantly engaged in another task when their toast is ready.
 The crumb tray removes from the back, and it's a bit finicky to get out.